Multiplayer Games of War: Introduction

 \section{Introduction}

-\textit{War} is a simple card game played on a standard 52-card deck.
-In a standard two-player game, the deck is shuffled and then 26 cards are dealt to each player.
-In each round of the game, each player places the top card of her hand face up.
-Whichever player places the higher number adds both played cards to her hand.
-There are many different methods that can be used to resolve ties, the simplest being the toss of a fair coin.
-The game ends once one player collects all 52 cards, with this player being declared the winner.
+\textit{War} is a simple card game.
+In each round of the game, all players place the top card of their hand face up.
+Whichever player plays the higher number wins the played cards, with a number of different variants used to determine ties.
+The game ends once one player collects all the cards, at which point this player is declared the winner.
+Recent work~\cite{bhatia2026will} introduced a number of mathematical models for this game with $2$ players and $n$ cards.
+In particular, \cite{bhatia2026will} showed that many variants of the $2$-player war game, where the initial decks are sampled uniformly and cards are played uniformly from the players' hands, are equivalent to the Gambler's ruin problem.

-\textit{War} can naturally generalized to $n$ cards and $m$ players, where $n$ is divisible by $m$.
-Each player receives $\frac{n}{m}$ cards.
-In each round, each player plays a card face up.
-Whoever places the highest cards, adds all of the played cards to her hand.
-Whoever ends up with all $n$ cards is declared the winner.
-In this paper, we are interested in determining the expected number of turns it takes for the game to end.
-Specifically, we aim to look at how the expected number of turns that the game takes depends on $m$ and $n$.
-Superficially, the 2 player game resembles the Gambler's ruin problem.
-Indeed, in \cite{bhatia2024game}, it is shown that certain variants of 2-player $War$, where cards are sampled uniformly from the players' hands instead of played from the top, is equivalent to the Gambler's ruin problem.
 This implies that the expected termination time of these variants is $\Theta(n^2)$.

-We are interested in understanding the termination problem for general number of players $m$.
-In section 2, we analyze a variant of War where the cards to be played are chosen uniformly at random from each player's hand.
-Specifically, we analyze variants where the winner of each round is decided according to a probability distribution, which depends on the cards played in the round and the remaining hands of the players.
-If certain natural conditions are imposed on these distributions, we show that the process is equivalent to a {\em sticky} random walk on the simplex.
-The word {\em sticky} refers to the fact that once the walk hits any lower dimensional facet it stay there.
-The expected termination time of the game is then the same as the absorption time of a walk at a vertex.
-We show that the expected termination time is $O(n^2)$ and $\Omega\left(\frac{n^2}{m^2}\right)$ when played with $n$ cards and $m$ players.
+We are interested in understanding mathematical models of the game of war when the number of players $m$ is arbitrary and for a large number of cards $n$.
+In our main result, we show that for cards drawn uniformly at random from the deck and under certain symmetry conditions, the process consisting of the decks of all players is equivalent to a \textit{sticky random walk} on the simplex.
+The term ``sticky'' refers to the fact that once the walk hits any lower-dimensional facet of the simplex, it stays there.
+Our results imply that the expected termination time of the game is the same as the absorption time of the sticky random walk at one of the vertices of the simplex.
+Interestingly, the absorption time of this walk seems not to have been analyzed before.
+We note that some problems involving random walks on a simplex are quite difficult; see e.g.~\cite{diaconis2021gambler,o20234}.

-In section 3, we generalize to arbitrary number of players a different model that was studies in \cite{bhatia2024game} for two players.
-In this models cards are played from the top of each player's hands.
-In the models, each card is assigned a real number representing its strength.
-The probability that a given player wins a round is proportional to strength of her card compares to the strengths of the cards played by the other players.